Lloydza/react-universal-template/README.md

 You can now access localhost on port 3002

-NOTE: For production, type "npm run postinstall", followed by "npm start" ("postinstall" is automatically run by Heroku)
+NOTE: For production, type "npm run postinstall", followed by "npm start" (These commands are automatically run in succession by Heroku)